Slow entropy for abelian actions: Absolutely Continuous Case

-Now we consider $\mu$ is absolutely continuous.
-Then $\gamma_i=d_i$.
-Note here, we do not really need $\alpha$ to preserve $\mu$, because all volume forms are equivalent, and the limit what we consider will not change in use of the following well-known result.
+Now we consider the case where \(\mu\) is absolutely continuous.
+Then \(\gamma_i = d_i=\operatorname{dim}E_i\).
+Since all volume forms are equivalent, we do not actually require \(\alpha\) to preserve \(\mu\); moreover, the limit that we consider remains unchanged by invoking the following well-known result.